-As defined in the PCPP, the Real Estate division is responsible for developing the appropriate estimates for the ROW budget for each Project.
+As defined in the PCPP, the Real Estate division is responsible for developing the appropriate estimates for the ROW budget for each Project based on the alignment and footprint established by the project team.
 This includes the determination of the actual real estate costs, the appropriate relocation and settlement costs, administration costs, as well as contingency costs.
 The Real Estate division has established formulas for calculating these components of the estimate.
-These have been utilized by the Sound Transit for many years on a wide range of projects and have historically produced generally successful results, according to agency staff.
+These have been utilized by ST for many years on a wide range of projects and have historically produced generally successful results, according to agency staff.
 The Phase 2 ROW Basis of Estimate (BOE) for the WSBLE project, produced in December 2020, describes the general methodology as follows: